Storyflow Logo

 6.8/10

-Rating criteria: Structural depth (25%), prose writing experience (25%), cross-platform support (15%), AI depth (15%), pricing and value (20%).
-Structural depth and prose are weighted equally because a book requires both, and most tools optimise for one or the other.
+Rating criteria: development depth (25%), prose writing experience (25%), cross-platform support (15%), AI depth (15%), pricing and value (20%).
+Development and prose are weighted equally because a book requires both.

 Storyflow canvas with chapter beats, character cards, and Hero's Journey Tactic Blueprint feeding a book manuscript outline